Skip to Content

 1. Rinse the chicken with water and vinegar.

-3. Use a whole chicken or just dark meat chicken, cut into pieces with skin removed – Curry chicken, like brown stew chicken, is a stew and you want to make sure your chicken doesn’t dry out.
-I opt for boneless, skinless chicken thighs as they stay juicy and tender.
+3. Use a whole chicken or just dark meat chicken, cut into pieces with skin removed – Curry chicken, like brown stew chicken, is a stew, and you want to make sure your chicken doesn’t dry out.
+I opt for boneless, skinless chicken thighs, which stay juicy and tender.
+It also eliminates the need to chop up the chicken.

 4. Only use a little bit of water – Curry is known to “sprout its own water.”
-I only add ¼ cup of water to this recipe when I start cooking and I end up without about 1 ½ cup gravy once it’s done.
-Adding too much water can make your stew bland.
+I only add ¼ cup of water to this recipe when I start cooking, and I end up without about 1 ½ cup of gravy once it’s done.
+Adding too much water can make your curry bland.

 How to make Jamaican Curry Chicken